kamilkhanlab/convex-ode-subgradients/README.md

 $$

 We consider two established methods for computing useful nonsmooth convex and concave relaxations of solutions of this parametric ODE system, namely,
-- the generalized-McCormick-based relaxations (GMB relaxations) proposed by Scott and Barton (2013), and
+- the generalized-McCormick-based (GMB) relaxations proposed by Scott and Barton (2013), and
-- the optimization-based relaxations (OB relaxations) proposed by Song and Khan (2022).
+- the optimization-based (OB) relaxations proposed by Song and Khan (2022).

 These ODE relaxations are useful in branch-and-bound-based deterministic global optimization problems with the ODE system embedded, and are described as solutions of auxiliary parametric ODE systems of the following general form: $\forall t\in(t_0,t_f]$,